 Marketing Plan

 Traditionally, a marketing plan includes the four P’s: Product, Price, Place, and Promotion.
-For a child care business plan, your marketing plan should include the following:
+For a child care center, your marketing plan should include the following:

 Product: in the product section you should reiterate the type of child care that you documented in your Company Analysis.
 Then, detail the specific services you will be offering.
 For example, will you over technology or exercise classes to the children?